gebimble/grindist/README.md

   <p align="center">
     Particle size analysis machinery is very expensive, FOSS is not.
     Coffee grinder scales are (mostly) imprecise.
-Statics isn't (well it is, but y'know).
+Statistics isn't (well it is, but y'know).
     Feed `[grindist](https://github.com/gebimble/grindist)` a photo of your grounds and see how things shake out.
     <br />
     <a href="https://github.com/gebimble/grindist"><strong>Explore the docs »</strong></a>